 We also use analytical tools to collect data about visitors to our website.
 This can relate to information, where available, such as:

 - Geographical location

 This is purely statistical data about our visitors’ browsing habits and this information is used to better tailor our website to meet the needs of our users.
 However, we may collect and process personal information if a user begins to enter a contract with us.

 For more information about cookies and how we use them, please refer to our Cookies Policy.

-Data collected from external organisations
+Data collected and processed by external organisations